czyys/dustforceguide/README.md

 ## Climbing the leaderboards ##

-A few tips and tools if you’re interested in more than simply beating maps for SS completions.
+A few tips and tools suggestions if you’re interested in more than simply beating maps for SS completions.

 I recommend focusing on getting better times only after you've spent some time with Dustforce.